pordonj/shadowlands-dungeon-copypaste/theater-of-pain.md

 ## Mordretha, the Endless Empress
 ### Boss
 Pre-Mythic: `Dodge Dark Devastation beam.
 Spread with Manifest Death but not too far.
-Run away from Grasping Rift.
-On Mythic, after 50% dodge AOEs and ghost riders.`
+Run away from Grasping Rift.`

 Mythic: `Dodge Dark Devastation beam.
 Spread with Manifest Death but you drop an add so stay close without overlapping.
 Run away from Grasping Rift.
 After 50%, dodge AOEs and ghost riders.`